pixavier/mqtt4snap/README.md

 ### request / response blocks

 The **request** and **response** blocks are suitable for an asynchronous client-server architectural approach on a PubSub based infrastructure.
-The **idCall** corresponds to the correlationData field, and callbackTopic corresponds to the responseTopic field, both introduced in MQTT 5.
+In our case, we add a call identifier (idCall-*) at the end of the topic to enable the response via callback.
+The **idCall** corresponds to the correlationData field, and callbackTopic corresponds to the responseTopic field, both introduced in [MQTT 5](https://www.emqx.com/en/blog/mqtt5-request-response).

 ![request response blocks](img/PubSub_client-server_async.png)

 ### request reporter block

 The **request** block is suitable for a synchronous client-server architectural approach on a PubSub based infrastructure.
-This behavior corresponds to the Node.js [Replyer module](https://github.com/jsdario/replyer).
+Some implementations are available with MQTT 3.1.1, such as the Node.js [Replyer module](https://github.com/jsdario/replyer).
+Find here a minimum Python implementation of a synchronous MQTT 3.1.1 echo server for the request reporter block testing.

 ![request reporter block](img/PubSub_client-server_sync.png)